learnbyexample/cli-computing/cli_computing.md

 >Often during an interactive session you type in a long line of text, only to notice that the first word on the line is misspelled.
 The Readline library gives you a set of commands for manipulating the text as you type it in, allowing you to just fix your typo, and not forcing you to retype the majority of the line.
 Using these editing commands, you move the cursor to the place that needs correction, and delete or insert the text of the corrections.

-By default, command line editing bindings are styled after [Emacs](https://www.gnu.org/software/emacs/) (a text editor).
+By default, the command line editing bindings are styled after [Emacs](https://www.gnu.org/software/emacs/) (a text editor).
 You can switch to Vi mode (another text editor) if you wish.
-This section will discuss some of the often used Emacs style key bindings.
+This section will discuss some of the often used Emacs-style key bindings.

 ### Tab completion